infiniteloop22/Regression-and-Classification-Diabetes-Dataset/README.md

 ## Limitations & Next Steps
 - No hyperparameter tuning or regularization
 - Simple threshold of 0.5
-- Could add more feature engineering, cross-validation, and comparison against scikit-learn’s implementations
+- Could add feature engineering